DatavenueLiveObjects/LiveObjectsHelperForVideoTutorials/README.md

 Get the resources used in the video https://youtu.be/Ps0NpuCyiHw  .

 - Arduino MKR GSM 1400 library file used in the demo
 - links

+## Remote Commands
+Get the resources used in the video < to be published >
+- links